seancdavis/heartwood-uploader/README.md

 Usage
 ----------

 Heartwood's Uploader uses a combination of a helper method and some JavaScript to build a form that will upload on the fly, with a progress bar.
-There are three main components to be familiar with:
+There are four main components to be familiar with:

 1. Configuration
 2. Helper Method (i.e. the upload form)
 3. JavaScript Events
+4. Model Concern

 Let's take a look at each of these.